 Issues

-01Issue Lifecycle
+02Issue Lifecycle

 Issues follow a simple workflow:

-1. Open - Newly discovered issue awaiting review
+- Open - Newly discovered issue awaiting review

-2. Fixed - The issue has been addressed in your application
+- Fixed - The issue has been addressed in your application

-4. Closed - Marked as not-a-bug or won't fix
+- Closed - Marked as not-a-bug or won't fix

-When you resolve an issue by moving it to Fixed, Verified, or Closed, Canary automatically removes any related follow-up task.
+When you resolve an issue by moving it to Fixed, Verified, or Closed, Cofactor automatically removes any related follow-up task.
 This keeps follow-up work aligned with the issue status and prevents stale outstanding tasks from lingering after the issue is no longer active.

 You can also archive issues to remove them from the default view without deleting them.

-02Severity Levels
+03Severity Levels

 Issues are automatically assigned a severity based on their impact:

-03Issue Categories (Labels)
+04Issue Categories (Labels)

 Admins can create custom categories to organize issues by team, feature area, or type.
 Categories help route issues to the right people and track patterns.